Skip to main content

 And we're pioneering new methods of predicting food crises, so governments can take action sooner.

-Your support matters: a £10 monthly donation could supply 60 sachets of food paste to malnourished children every month.
+But with your support, we can keep vital nutrition services running and reach children before it's too late: a £10 monthly donation could supply 60 sachets of food paste to malnourished children every month.

 How we're helping Ereng*